When I first started using a CGM, I thought I was mainly going to learn which foods raised my blood sugar.

 I am not trying to remove every carb from my life.
 I am trying to notice which carbs, portions, and meal combinations seem to work better for me.

 The CDC notes that eating carbohydrates with foods that have protein, fat, or fiber can slow how quickly blood sugar rises.
-That is one reason I am paying more attention to the whole meal instead of only looking at one number on a label.
+I am paying more attention to the whole meal instead of only looking at one number on a label.

 Protein Snacks I’m Using